You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 5. Bonus Fix: Working with PDFs

 While the first four were relatively quick and easy, working with PDFs can be a bit more involved.
-If the PDF is yours and you have the original document, then simply follow the steps provided when you click the Ally accessibility meter to make updates and then re-upload to Canvas.
-It becomes more tricky if the PDF is scanned and you do not have the original.
-But don’t worry, we have help for those too!
-The first and best solution would be contacting Library Resources to determine if they have access to the original document.
+If the PDF is yours and you have the original document, simply follow the steps provided when you click the Ally accessibility meter to make updates, then re-upload to Canvas.
+It becomes trickier if the PDF is scanned and you do not have the original.
+But don’t worry, we have help for those, too!
+The first and best solution would be to contact Library Resources to determine whether they have access to the original document.
 Librarians are available to help you find and link to the original and accessible document.
-This also helps avoid any copyright issues as well!
-If that isn’t possible, then another potential solution would be making use of Adobe Acrobat’s Export To feature.
-This feature allows you to export a PDF to Microsoft Word, Powerpoint, an HTML webpage, and more.
+This also helps avoid any copyright issues.
+If that isn’t possible, another potential solution would be to use Adobe Acrobat’s Export To feature.
+This feature allows you to export a PDF to Microsoft Word, PowerPoint, an HTML webpage, and more.

 Feedback